aiven/aiven-docs/docs/integrations/datadog/datadog-metrics.md

     and select **Enable**.

 :::tip
-If you\'re using Aiven for Apache Kafka® you can also [customise the metrics sent to Datadog](/docs/products/kafka/howto/datadog-customised-metrics).
+If you're using Aiven for Apache Kafka® you can also [customise the metrics sent to Datadog](/docs/products/kafka/howto/datadog-customised-metrics).
 :::

 5. Return to your Datadog dashboard and after a few minutes, you should see the data start to arrive from your Aiven service(s).

-:::note See also
+:::note[See also]
 \- Learn more about [Datadog and Aiven](/docs/integrations/datadog). - For information on how to enable [Datadog Deep Database
 Monitoring](https://www.datadoghq.com/product/database-monitoring/) for
 specific Datadog Metrics integration, see